 And William Barclay writes, “in all Greek secular literature kolasis is never used of anything but remedial punishment” (Talbott, Loc.
 1807).
 If these first two points stand, “eternal punishment” should be translated as something like “age-to-come chastisement” and therefore, Matthew 25 could not be used to support the eternal, conscious torment view.
 Of course, if only one point stands, Matthew 25 cannot be used to support the traditional view of hell.

 - The traditional view assumes that “eternal punishment” means the act of punishing continues forever.
 But in light of other uses of the adjective “eternal” it usually refers to the result of the action and not the action itself.
 The result or consequences of an act can be eternal without the action itself being eternal.
 For example, “eternal judgment” in Hebrews 6:2 does not mean that the act of judging continues forever, but rather that the act has an eternal consequence.
 (See also “eternal salvation” in Heb.
 5:9, “eternal sin” in Mk.
 3:29, and “eternal destruction” in 2 Thess.
 1:9).
-So if kolasin aionion should be translated as eternal punishment there is a strong reason to think that may not be refer to a punishment that continues forever.
+So if kolasin aionion should be translated as eternal punishment there is a strong reason to think it may not refer to a punishment that continues forever.

 - A traditional view of this verse contradicts the clear teaching of the fate of the wicked in many other places listed above, e.g., death, perish, destruction.